eduardlio/learn-js-through-web/readme.md

 Just a minute.
-There's a bee on that plane.
+There's a BEE on that plane.

 I'm quite familiar with Mr. Benson